Robbie Duff Scott: Later life and work

 writes about the 'gothic element' which characterises these paintings.
 She observes that "the ‘macabre’ appearance is always subordinated to the emotional participation of the viewer; compelled into following Duff-Scott's narrative charm."

-In the summer of 2014 he exhibits "The whale that swallowed the moon", a solo show of more than fifty works at Rocca of Umbertide, Italy.
-The title of the show took inspiration from J.B.
-Lenoir's 1965 blues song 'The whale has swallowed me', It was Duff-Scott's last exhibition during his lifetime.
+In the summer of 2014 he exhibited "The whale that swallowed the moon", a solo show of more than fifty works at Rocca of Umbertide, Italy.
+The title of the show took inspiration from J. B. Lenoir's 1965 blues song 'The whale has swallowed me', It was Duff-Scott's last exhibition during his lifetime.

 Death

 He received an early diagnosis of multiple system atrophy, and by the end of 2015, was no longer able to paint.
 He died (of a stroke caused by his condition) in his studio apartment in Italy, on 27 December 2016.
 He is buried in Umbertide, Italy.